BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 The workflow has many junctures requiring decisions, and some steps may be omitted entirely.
 It is the responsibility of the practitioner to make this determination in each situation.
-For example, "pick a model\" could mean choosing a single model, averaging some of all of them, or even presenting all the models and discussing their strength and shortcomings.
+For example, "pick a model\" could mean choosing a single model, averaging some or all of them, or even presenting all the models and discussing their strengths and shortcomings.
 Also notice that all the "evaluate\" steps can be used for model comparison.
 We can compare models based on their posterior predictive distributions or pick a model with good convergence